ianhampton/Tealium-WordPress-Plugin/tealium/readme.txt

 = 2.1.3 =
 * Add tag and category archive specific page types and post titles.
+* Added the option to use EU only CDN nodes.

 = 2.1.2 =
 * Change name parameter location to match TiQ update.